Guide to Cato Data Lake Storage

 Event Rate Limiting

-The details for the default Cato rate limiting for events is as follows:
+The details for the default Cato rate limiting for events are as follows:

-• If more than 2 million are generated in any hour, the events in excess of 2 million are discarded
+• If more than 2.5 million are generated in an hour, the events in excess of 2.5 million are discarded

 Event Retention and Storage